 You know that boss from your first ever job who would bark, “If you have time to lean, you have time to clean!”
 Guess what?
-She was on to something.
+They were on to something.
 Keeping your store neat and tidy is the first step to preventing accidents and injuries to your employees and your customers, but there are other things you can do too:

-- Keep front and back of your store’s floors clear of spills, dropped food and other hazards.
+- Keep the front and back of your store’s floors clear of spills, dropped food, and other hazards.

-- Regularly use degreaser and heavy duty cleaners on kitchen floors and other areas subjected to kitchen traffic.
+- Regularly use degreasers and heavy-duty cleaners on kitchen floors and other areas subjected to kitchen traffic.

 - Check bathrooms often to make sure the stalls and sink areas are free of debris.
 Fix water leaks right away to prevent wet floors and make sure all bathroom fixtures are functioning properly.

 - In the dining room, tables, seating, and high chairs should be sturdy and well-maintained.

 - Ensure the interior of your store, including hallways and bathrooms, is well-lit.
 Draw attention to changes in elevation with lights and signage to prevent trips.

 - Just like your store’s interior, the exterior parking lot, driveways, and sidewalks need adequate lighting to ensure the safety of your guests and employees.

 - In times of inclement weather, use salt to prevent ice build-up, remove ice and snow immediately, and continually check on driveways and sidewalks as ice and snow melt and refreezes.

 - Whenever possible, it’s recommended that access to the dumpster area is secured with a lock.
 At the very least, the dumpster areas should remain free of debris and be maintained regularly.